 Estate Management Tips

 - Consider talking to your financial advisor about the pros and cons of using a dynasty trust to manage wealth.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When mapping out asset allocation, it’s important to consider the best ways to minimize taxes.
 For example, you may consider investing in tax-efficient exchange-traded funds in a taxable brokerage account.
 It might make more sense than putting them in a tax-advantaged IRA.
 Tax-loss harvesting may also keep investment taxes at bay.
 This involves selling off assets at a loss to offset capital gains.
 If you’re using a robo-advisor, see if it includes automatic tax loss harvesting.